Title IX Coordinator

 The University encourages individuals who believe they have experienced sexual misconduct to talk to someone about what happened.
 Different people on campus have different reporting responsibilities and different abilities to maintain privacy or confidentiality.
-Some individuals and campus resources can offer confidentiality while others have specific obligations to respond when they receive a report of a crime or a campus policy violation.
+Some individuals and campus resources can offer confidentiality while others have specific obligations to report to the Title IX Coordinator when they receive information about sexual misconduct.

 Confidential communications are those which legally cannot be disclosed to another person, without the reporter’s consent, except under very limited circumstances.
 Individuals who want the details of sexual misconduct to be kept confidential should speak with a medical professional, professional counselor, minister or other pastoral counselor, or trained victims’ advocates.

 518 E. Dewey Ave (Next to College Church)